Tow Truck Insurance Cost: Market Ranges + Calculator

 • On-Hook coverage limit

 Covers the customer's vehicle while it's on your hook in transit.
 Limit should match the typical value of vehicles you tow.
 Light-duty operators commonly carry $50K-$75K limit.
 Heavy-duty operators recovering luxury cars + tractor-trailers carry $250K-$1M+.
 Underwriting scrutinizes typical hooked-vehicle value at quote time.
-Progressive Commercial On-Hook.
+III commercial-insurance basics.

 • Garage Keepers limit + yard capacity

 Covers customers' vehicles parked on your storage yard or impound lot.
 Premium scales with the aggregate limit + the per-vehicle limit, both driven by typical yard headcount + mix of vehicle values.
 Operators routinely under-buy.
-Progressive Commercial Garage Keepers.
+III commercial-insurance basics.

 • MCS-90 endorsement (interstate cargo over 10,001 lbs GVWR)